Physics constraints and response validation in discrete-time reduced-order modeling: from idealized turbulent systems to climate dynamics: Response to large step function forcings in the Charney-DeVore model

 \section{Response to large step function forcings in the Charney-DeVore model}

 We now consider the nonlinear response regime by adding a step function forcing $\mathbf{F}$ to both the numerical (CdV) and neural models.
-In the main text we focused on the case $\dot{\mathbf{x}} = \mathbf{F} + \mathbf{f}(\mathbf{x}) + \mathbf{\Sigma} \bm{\xi}(t)$, where $\mathbf{F} = (\sigma_1,0,0,0,0,0)$ for $t \geq 0$, $\sigma_1$ being the std. dev. of the $x_1$ variable.
+In the main text we focused on the case $\dot{\mathbf{x}} = \mathbf{F} + \mathbf{f}(\mathbf{x}) + \mathbf{\Sigma} \bm{\xi}(t)$, where $\mathbf{F} = (0,0,0,0,0,\sigma_6)$ for $t \geq 0$, $\sigma_6$ being the std. dev. of the $x_6$ variable.
 We stress that this is a very large forcing, imposed on a model that had only access to unperturbed variability.
 Here, we perform six forcing experiments, applying a step forcing to each degree of freedom in turn with amplitude equal to its standard deviation: $\mathbf{F}=(\sigma_1,0,\ldots,0)$, $(0,\sigma_2,0,\ldots,0)$, $\ldots$, $(0,\ldots,0,\sigma_6)$.
 For each case, we analyze the time-dependent response of the ensemble mean and variance of the full system.
 Results are shown in Fig.~\ref{fig:emulator_step_mean} (mean) and Fig.~\ref{fig:emulator_step_var} (variance).
-The causally coarse-grained emulator outperforms the unconstrained, vanilla emulator.
-Notably, the vanilla emulator becomes unstable in three out of six forcing experiments (rows 1, 2, and 6 in Fig.~\ref{fig:emulator_step_mean}), whereas the causally constrained emulator remains stable in all cases.
-Errors in the ensemble-mean response are primarily observed when the step forcing is applied to $x_5$ and $x_6$.
-To elucidate the origin of these errors, we revisit the response operator $R_{k,j}(t)$ inferred in the previous sections and focus on the ground-truth response estimated from the numerical model.
-We quantify the cumulative sensitivity of the system to perturbations applied to each degree of freedom $x_j$ as $D_{j} = \sum_{t=0}^{\tau_\infty} \sum_k R_{k,j}(t)$,; where is $\tau_\infty = 40$ Model Time Units, consistent with all response analyses.
-The resulting sensitivities are shown in Fig.~\ref{fig:sensitivity}.
-This analysis identifies $x_5$ and $x_6$ as the most sensitive degrees of freedom: perturbations applied to these variables induce the largest cumulative system-wide response.
-This high sensitivity provides a plausible, qualitative explanation for the observed degradation in ensemble-mean responses under large forcings applied to $x_5$ and $x_6$, where even small modeling errors are strongly amplified.
+The emulator constrained by both physics and causality generally leads to a better representation of the responses.
+This is clearly shown in the total (aggregated over all responses and perturbations) MSE in Figure \ref{fig:MSE_step_response}, where the ``physics and causal'' emulator shows lower error in the long-time response.